Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, the final color after restoration of the Japanese Covered Bridge was decided to keep the original color of all wooden structures, including decorative carvings, horizontal lacquered boards, parallel sentences, without any additional painting.
 Newly replaced structures or reinforcement components were only coated with colorless preservatives.
 Similarly, the body of the abutments and piers was also completely kept intact, without any color intervention.

-The walls and decorative details on the roof need to be restored, as they are almost completely faded.
+The walls and roof decorations in particular need to be restored, as they are almost completely faded.

 In fact, the color of the roof decoration system of the Japanese Covered Bridge was restored based on the original color of some existing locations, combined with the results of research and surveys of similar traditional religious works in Hoi An as suggested by experts through consultations and discussions.